jwoolbright23/testing-hugo-deploy/content/learning/_index.md

 The goal of this section is to include technologies that I am currently studying and providing the resources that I am using to do so.

+These technologies will likely align with DevOps in some way which is what I am most interested in.

 {{% children %}}